 He undertook his degree in Drawing and Applied Arts at the University of West of England following a foundation course at Queens Road Art College.
 He paints and lives in his studio, a Dutch narrow boat in the Bristol Docks.

-The girl with the Smurf tattoo by Jimmer Willmott
+The girl with the Smurf tattoo by Jimmer Willmott £1,500.
+Available from The Bocabar, Paintworks Bristol until 18 November.

-When wet dreams go wrong by Jimmer Willmott
+When wet dreams go wrong by Jimmer Willmott (message me for more details)

-A new artist to the Shakespeare I'm thrilled to announce that we have original works from Bristol pop-surrealist Jimmer Willmott.
 I've been hoping to feature Jimmer's work for some time so I am really chuffed that we will be showcasing his unique collection of sugar coated irreverent crazy.

-Captain Sweet Tooth by Jimmer Willmott
+Captain Sweet Tooth by Jimmer Willmott (message me for more details)

-Our Geppeto by Jimmer Willmott
+Our Geppeto by Jimmer Willmott (message me for more details)

-ACAB (all clowns are bastards) by Jimmer Willmott
+ACAB (all clowns are bastards) by Jimmer Willmott - SOLD

 In 1996 on the island of Kefalonia, off the coast of Greece, I met an old odd man who asked me: